 Here are six things you and your partner will learn when buying a new home:

 1. Just like the walls of your new home, you learn what your relationship is really made of.

-While it might've been easy committing to each other, it may be more challenging to commit to a new home together.
-While the end goal is to live happily ever after, the house-buying process probably won't feel anything like a fairytale.
+While it might've been easy committing to each other, it may be more challenging to commit to a new house.
+And even though the end goal is to live happily ever after, the buying process probably won't feel anything like a fairytale.
 That means you and your partner will most likely be spending long hours (think of it as extra quality time) discussing your housing likes and dislikes, negotiating compromises, and making a final decision.

 You both should create a personal "must-have" list and a "nice-to-have" list.
 Then, review and compare each of your individual preferences together.
 Finally, make a new, joint list of "must-have" and "nice-to-have" items you can check off when you actually go house hunting.